The canyon rim is the head of the trail;

 Soon the gentle slope turns steep;

-The opening line begins the tale,
+The opening line begins the tale;

 Scenes grow wider and the characters deep.